Tumeric (TURMERIC) Overview Information

 - Stomach upset (dyspepsia).
 Some research shows that taking turmeric by mouth might help improve an upset stomach.

 - Rheumatoid arthritis (RA).
-Curcumin, a chemical in turmeric, might help reduce some symptoms of rheumatoid arthritis.
+Early research suggests that curcumin, a chemical in turmeric, might help reduce some symptoms of rheumatoid arthritis.

 - Liver and gallbladder problems.